- What This Article Covers

 10. Tell Me About Yourself:

-This is a common question, but imagine being asked and you have no idea what to say?
-This question many people nervous and some people have rattled on about their family, their dog, or personal issues.
+This is a common question, but imagine being asked it and not knowing what to say.
+This question makes many people nervous, and some have rattled on about their family, dog, or personal issues.
 The question is meant for your professional life, not personal.
-Plan ahead and have a great story to tell.
+Plan and have a great story to tell.

 11. Tell the Truth:

 Honesty is mandatory.
-Not being truthful about your experience or education will come back to haunt you.
+Not being truthful about your experience or education will haunt you.
 Why would you say you graduated from a

 12. Be Prepared to Ask Questions:

-One of the absolute best ways of going into an interview and feeling more prepared is to have some questions to ask during the interview.
+One of the absolute best ways to feel more prepared for an interview is to have some questions prepared.
 You should have questions!
-This means doing research about the company and position ahead of time.
-An interviewer can spot a shallow, unprepared question easily.
+This means researching the company and position ahead of time.
+An interviewer can easily spot a shallow, unprepared question.
 Take a look at 10 Questions to Ask at an Interview.

 13. Don’t Be Late:

 The worst thing you can do is to be late for your interview.
-If possible, try to visit the building several days before the interview so that you are familiar with the location.
-Make sure you have time to sign in at the security desk as you never know what obstacles will slow you down.
+If possible, visit the building several days before the interview to familiarize yourself with the location.
+Ensure you have time to sign in at the security desk, as you never know what obstacles will slow you down.
 Get to the interview location at least 15 minutes early (but don’t go in until close to the agreed time).
-The extra time will also give you a chance to mentally calm and prepare yourself.
+The extra time will also allow you to mentally calm and prepare yourself.
 If you are late, be sure you don’t claim that promptness is one of your greatest strengths!

 14. Don’t Talk Benefits:

-You will, at some point, need to talk about benefits, compensation, and vacation days but these topics should be saved for the final round (or when you get the job offer).
-Even if you are asked about your acceptable salary, keep it low-key (see How to Answer the Most Terrifying Job Interview Questions).
+You will eventually need to discuss benefits, compensation, and vacation days, but these topics should be saved for the final round (or when you receive the job offer).
+Keep it low-key even if you are asked about your acceptable

 15. Don’t Forget to Follow-up:

 Send a thank you letter (take a look at Have you sent your Thank You letter?)that shows your continued interest in the position and highlights the positives from the interview.
-It’s amazing how many people neglect this important step.
-When you do it, it’s almost a guarantee to impress the interviewer and keep you fresh in his or her mind.
+It’s incredible how many people neglect this vital step.
+When you do it, it’s almost guaranteed to impress the interviewer and keep you fresh in his or her mind.

 Ace your next interview.
 Read on for some of the best job interview books that will help you ace your next interview.